Thin polytopes: Lattice polytopes with vanishing local $h^*$-polynomial: A primer on the local -polynomial of a lattice polytope

-We recall that the consequence follows from two facts: First, the combinatorial description of the $h^*$- and $l^*$-polynomial of a lattice simplex, Example~\ref{ex:simplex}, implies that a lattice simplex $S$ is a unimodular simplex if and only if $l^*_\sigma(t) = 0$ for all non-empty faces $\sigma$ of $S$.
-Second, the links in the Betke-McMullen formula are all triangulations of balls or spheres, for which the $h$-polynomial is at least $1$ coefficientwise \cite{BetkeMcMullen85, Stanley75}.
+This is Lemma~7.12(3) of \cite{Katz2016Local}, generalizing \cite{BetkeMcMullen85}.
+We recall that the consequence follows from the nonnegativity of the occuring polynomials and the fact that the $h$-polynomials have constant term $1$.
+Second, the combinatorial description of the $h^*$- and $\ell^*$-polynomial of a lattice simplex, Example~\ref{ex:simplex}, implies that a lattice simplex $S$ is a unimodular simplex if and only if $\ell^*_\sigma(t) = 0$ for all non-empty faces $\sigma$ of $S$. \end{proof}

 Let us note that this result was one motivation for Stanley to define local $h$-polynomials, as these allowed him to prove an analogous result in the combinatorial setting, namely, Proposition~\ref{prop:h-decomp} above.
-And similar to that formula positively expressing the $h$-polynomial of a triangulation into local $h$-polynomials and toric $h$-polynomials, one can also decompose the $h^*$-polynomial of a lattice polytope positively into local $h^*$-polynomials and toric $h$-polynomials.
+And similar to that formula positively expressing the $h$-polynomial of a subdivision into local $h$-polynomials and toric $h$-polynomials, one can also decompose the $h^*$-polynomial of a lattice polytope positively into local $h^*$-polynomials and toric $h$-polynomials of its face poset.